dchampion/crypto/src/README.md

 Or, if *pytest* is installed, you can achieve the same result by typing `pytest` from a command&ndash;line shell in the root folder of the repository (to install *pytest*, type `pip install pytest`).

 ## 2. Python REPL
-For a better experience, start a Python REPL in the root folder of this repository to run the source code directly.
+For a better experience, start a Python REPL in the root folder of this repository to interact with the source code directly.

-For example, in the following example, the elliptic curve cryptosystem is used to generate a keypair, sign a message with the private key, and then verify the message with the public key:
+For example, in the following example, the elliptic curve cryptosystem is used to generate a keypair, sign a message with the private key, and then verify the signature with the public key:

 <pre>
 >>> from src import ec